gohugoio/hugo/content/en/getting-started/configuration.md

 ## hugo.toml vs config.toml

-In Hugo 0.110.0 we changed the default config base filename to `hugo`, e.g. `hugo.toml`.
+In Hugo 0.110.0 we changed the default config base file name to `hugo`, e.g. `hugo.toml`.
 We will still look for `config.toml` etc., but we recommend you eventually rename it (but you need to wait if you want to support older Hugo versions).
 The main reason we're doing this is to make it easier for code editors and build tools to identify this as a Hugo configuration file and project.

 {{< new-in "0.110.0" >}}